RitchieLab/GWAS-QC/README.md

 	```
 	./CreateTOPMed.pl -i ALL.TOPMed_freeze5_hg38_dbSNP.vcf.gz
 	```
+	- If the shabang "./" doesn't work, you may need to run the command with "perl" instead
 	- By default this will create a file filtered for variants flagged as PASS only, if you wish to use all variants the -a flag overrides this.
 To override the default output file naming use -o filename.
 	- If you get an error in the above step, try this variation.
 Both were run successfully on a local computer and server using perl/5.30.0.
 Depending on your setup, this may take a few hours to run:
 	```